Course Outline

 2

-Synthesise nutrition, hydration and physique data appropriate to create plans to monitor dietary intake and body composition in active individuals with other stakeholders as required
+Synthesise nutrition, hydration and physique data to create effective and targeted plans for monitoring dietary intake and body composition in consultation with other stakeholders as required

 2 3